Tryke this on for size

 The jack shaft assembly with the 7 speed freewheel appears to be home made.
 Schwinn used Sturmey Archer or Shimano 3 speed hubs depending on the model year.

 That is more info than I have gotten ever.
 It was a 3 speed with a crap frame when it got to me, and the front-rear axle was defo homemade, by me Here's a good shot of the rear from behind.
 Does it help identify it any?
 Since the hubs are heavy steel, could I lightly hammer them straight without too much grief and repercussion(sp)?
-Providing I don't beat the heck out of them, I should be able to get them pretty close to straight, yes?
+Providing I don't beat the hell out of them, I should be able to get them pretty close to straight, yes?
 24"sounds like the way to go, so 28-spoke 24"hoops, new heavy spokes and nipples and it should be close to riding, I think.
 I hear you on the bolt, it had giant cotter pins in when I got it, and I do have some.
 Wonder what Gary Fisher would think about this beast?

 20240827_193505.jpg